http links don't work: Unsupported file type or connection not supported

 the link in the external browser (IE, Firefox etc.)

 I believe the problem is that

 in ptolemy/configs/extendedEffigyFactory.xml is not handling the link.

-#2 Updated by Chad Berkley almost 12 years ago
+#2 Updated by Chad Berkley about 12 years ago

 I've been looking into this and it appears to be a problem on windows and linux but not OSX.
 The BrowserEffigy$Factory appears to be returning the effigy correctly so I'm not sure why the window does not appear.
 I think it must not be finding a default browser but I'm not sure yet.

-#3 Updated by Chad Berkley almost 12 years ago
+#3 Updated by Chad Berkley about 12 years ago